sergio-gomez/Radalib/README.txt

 Description
 -----------

-Radalib, Ada library for the analysis of Complex Networks and more.
+Radalib, Ada library and tools for the analysis of Complex Networks and more.

 Radalib is a library we have continuously been updating for our research within the Alephsys research group, led by Alex Arenas, at Universitat Rovira i Virgili (URV),